 Check out my Parenting Toolbox for a list of my favourite natural teethers!

 For the front incisors, a more conventional teething ring is ideal for your baby to chew on, while a longer thinner design will work best for sore gums when molars start to come through later on.

-The best teething products provide pressure and texture on baby's gums which is very soothing so aim to buy one with a range of textures and that is easy for your baby to hold herself.
+The best products for babies experiencing discomfort provide pressure and texture on baby’s gums which is very soothing so aim to buy one with a range of textures and that is easy for your baby to hold herself.